LNshuti/unicorns-networks/README.md

 ----------------------------

-Some limitations of the Python [gradio](https://leoncensh-networkx-saas.hf.space) app were that it doesn't render well on Mobile, with the network diagrams overlapping too much, which led to a poor user experience.

-To solve this rendering issue, I built a new [version](jsuwyvjtb69oziys.vercel.app) using **React**, which renders much better on mobile.
-This app serves dual purposes:
+One key limitation of the Python [gradio](https://leoncensh-networkx-saas.hf.space) app is that it doesn't render well on Mobile, with the network diagrams overlapping too much.
+To solve this, I built a new [version](jsuwyvjtb69oziys.vercel.app) using **React**, which renders much better on mobile.
+This app serves two purposes:

 1. **For job hunters, it identifies companies with strong product-market fit backed by reputable investors** to target in their job search